elastic/kibana/x-pack/plugins/alerting/README.md

 ## Alerts

-Using an alert type requires an alert to be created which will contain parameters and actions for a given alert type.
+Using an alert type requires you to create an alert that will contain parameters and actions for a given alert type.

 ### RESTful API